 Give me a lake and mountains and I would feel at home.
-I didn’t think I’d get such a familiar impression when I first went to Lake Brienz, and throughout my visits, it has become my favourite place in Switzerland.
+I didn’t think I’d get such a familiar impression when I first went to Iseltwald and Lake Brienz, and throughout my visits, it has become my favourite place in Switzerland.
 A place for which, one day, I could perhaps leave my beloved Riviera.

 Situated in the Bernese Oberland, this corner of Switzerland is certainly the perfect postcard and shows the diversity of landscapes that Helvetia enjoys.
 Colourful lakes, majestic mountains, enchanting villages and lush green fields – no more clichés than that.
 And this is probably its charm!